fomightez/patmatch-binder/index.rst

 This repository is for running perl-based PatMatch in Jupyter environment provided by `MyBinder.org <https://mybinder.org/>`__.
-How to convert that into results useable with Python and converted to other forms is also covered.
+How to convert that into results useable with Python and convert to other forms is also covered.

 --------------